A comprehensive overview of what tier sets are, how to earn them, and their bonuses.

 Tier Set Tokens from Raid

-The first way to get tier gear is from tokens dropped by bosses in the SFO raid.
+The first way to get tier gear is from tokens dropped by bosses in the Vault of the Incarnates raid.
 After receiving a token, you can click on it to create a piece of equipment specific to your class.
-Like all other gear in the raid, the difficulty will determine the item level.
+Like all other gear in the raid, the difficulty will determine the item level and tier pieces drop in all difficulties (LFR, Normal, Heroic, and Mythic).

 Here are the item slots you can get tokens for and the bosses that drop them in the raid: